robenkleene/design-references/houdini/houdini-settings.md

 ## Notes

-- Don't use "Native Choosers", too many bugs where the file picker gets stuck and Houdini needs to be restarted.
+- Don't use `Native Choosers` in the file dialog, too many bugs where the file picker gets stuck and Houdini needs to be restarted.

 ## Hotkeys

 Keyboard Shortcuts

-- `Edit > Hotkeys..."
+- `Edit > Hotkeys...`